Sergiogk/Sergiogk/README.md

-## &#x270d; Content Creation and Vlogging
+## &#x270d; Content Creation & Vlogging

 Apart Network Admin , I also make tracking videos.
-You can check the out on LinkedIn
+You can check the out on My YouTube